StateLibraryVictoria/metadata-clean-up/README.md

 # Getting started

+## Parent records and Many records

+To support access to digitised material, MARC records have been generated for digital objects based on their original catalogue records.
+The original records are referred to as `parent records` while their linked derivatives are referred to as `many records`.
+These records have specialised local fields in the `950` and `956` which support metadata flows.
+This process has been developed to simplify cleanup of the `many records`, so many of the methods are designed to work with the relationships between the metadata in these records.

 ## Installation and setup

 Note that for the instructions below, the command `python -m` may be required at the start of each command to add modules to path.